vigneshwaran046/CODTECH-Task1/README.md

 4. **Feedback Integration**: Actively seeking and incorporating feedback helps identify areas for improvement and ensures the design meets user needs.
 5. **Testing and Optimization**: Conducting thorough usability tests and optimizing performance can significantly enhance the website’s functionality and user experience.
 6. **Documentation for Development**: Providing clear documentation and design assets facilitates smoother development and accurate implementation of your vision.
+<h3>How to Run the Project</h3>
+ To view and interact with the portfolio design, open the Figma file (vigneshwaran portfolio.fig) and navigate through the pages to explore the various sections of the portfolio.
+Use the prototype mode ("MacBook Pro 14") to simulate user interactions and transitions.
+Ensure you have access to the necessary Figma permissions to view or edit the project as needed.